Stories That Need to Be Told:

 Judging Process & Announcing the Winners

 Judging takes place in two rounds.
 The entries are all read once and given a yes or a no. Because we don't have space limits on this round, our first round of yeses (a.k.a. the semifinalists) can be fairly long.
 (On average, this usually works out to be approximately the top 30%-33% of entries, and approximately the top 10% are selected for publication.)
 We will notify entrants when the semifinalists have been posted on the website.
 From the semifinalists, our cash prize winners are selected, as well as the contributors (a.k.a.
 Honorable Mentions).
-Contributors are contacted directly to obtain permission before pieces are published.
+All contributors are contacted directly to obtain permission before pieces are published.
 Once the winner and contributors have been confirmed, they will be posted on the website, approximately two weeks before the release date.

 The Anthology

-The estimated release date of the Stories That Need to Be Told anthology is October 15, 2023.
+The estimated release date of the Stories That Need to Be Told anthology is October 15, 2025.

 Reprints and Simultaneous Submissions